 (c) Any surface irregularity that is one inch or wider and more than 4 inches long.
 The finished longitudinal and transverse joints in the micro-surfacing shall be complete and uniform.

+The finished micro-surfacing surface shall be free of flushing/bleeding as determined by the engineer.
+Any areas of micro-surfacing that exhibits flushing/bleeding shall require removal and replacement of the entire lane width.
+Removal and replacement costs shall be the sole responsibility of the contractor, including all evaluation cost.

 413.10.5.6 Repair of Damaged Areas.
-Any traffic-damaged, marred areas,or deficiencies as defined in Sec 413.10.5.4 shall be repaired by the contractor at the contractor’s expense.
+Any traffic-damaged, marred areas, flushing/bleeding areas or deficiencies as defined in Sec 413.10.5.4 shall be repaired by the contractor at the contractor’s expense.

 SECTION 413.20 SCRUB SEAL.

 413.20.4.2 Application.
 The scrub seal emulsion shall be uniformly applied with a pressure distributor at the rate specified in the contract or as designated by the engineer.
-The mixture shall be spread to fill cracks and minor surface irregularities and shall leave a uniform surface.413.20.4.6 Damaged or Marred Areas.
-Any traffic damaged, marred areas,or other deficiencies shall be repaired by the contractor at the contractor’s expense.
+The mixture shall be spread to fill cracks and minor surface irregularities and shall leave a uniform surface.
+Flushing/bleeding will not be permitted.

+413.20.4.6 Damaged or Marred Areas.
+Any traffic damaged, marred areas, flushing/bleeding, or other deficiencies shall be repaired by the contractor at the contractor’s expense.

 SECTION 413.30 ULTRATHIN BONDED ASPHALT WEARING SURFACE.

 413.30.6.6 Defective Areas.
 The contractor shall remove and replace defective areas at the contractor’s expense with material meeting specification requirements as directed by the engineer.

+403.30.6.6.1 Flushing/Bleeding.
+Avoidance of flushing/bleeding of the asphalt surface shall be considered by the contractor in both the mix design and production.
+Neither acceptance of a mix design by the engineer, nor passing QC/QA test results, shall relieve the contractor of responsibility for prevention of flushing/bleeding.
+Any mixture that exhibits flushing/bleeding, as determined by the engineer, shall be removed and replaced by the contractor.
+All remediation costs shall be the sole responsibility of the contractor, including all evaluation cost.